WhatYouThing/NoFrills/README.md

 - **Item Count Fix**: Prevents the game from hiding item counts for unstackable items.
 Mostly noticeable in the Bazaar and the Experimentation Table.
 - **Riding Camera Fix**: Gets rid of the delayed/floaty camera movement while riding any entity.
-- **Sneak Fix**: Fixes the ancient bug where the un-sneak animation plays twice if you do it too quickly, and fixes sneaking not slowing you down while inside a block.
 - **Middle Click Fix**: Allows Pick Block (the middle mouse button) to work just as it does in 1.8.9.
 - **Armor Stand Fix**: Prevents the game from unnecessarily ticking entity cramming on armor stand entities, which can improve performance.